zwoefler/data-is-aweseome/DATA_PROJECTS/tesla_deliveries/README.md

 ## Goal
 - File with all the deliveries data that people can import into excel and generate graphs
 - Dataset should include "ALL" information from the press release
+- `python3 tesla_deliveries.py <URL>` should return the deliveries and production numbers for the given URL

 ## Development